AuthorOfTheSurf/KobraScript/README.md

     say "Kobra!"                                           console.log("Kobra!");

 #### Variable Declarations
-In KobraScript, variable declarations are simplified to one character: `$`.
-Also: no semicolons, ever.
+In KobraScript, variable declarations are simplified to one character: `$`
+Also: no semicolons, *ever*.

     $ name = "Samson"                                       var name = "Samson";